Sri Srimad Bhaktivedanta Narayana Maharaja

-July 13th and 14th, 2018 around the world is the commemoration of Gundica Mandira Marjana, the cleaning of the Gundica Temple.
-Please accept this lecture excerpted from Srila Narayana’s Maharaja’s book, The Origin of Ratha-yatra.
-You can download the entire book by clicking on the title.
+The following is a lecture excerpted from Srila Bhaktivedanta Narayana Gosvami Maharaja’s book, The Origin of Ratha-yatra.
+You can download the entire book by clicking on the title. ]

 We should know that the Supreme Personality of Godhead is one without a second.
 He is the same God for the Christians, Muslims, Hindus, and all others.
 There are not different Gods – He is the same God, the same Allah, the same Christ.
 Just as there is one sun and one moon for the entire world, similarly, there are not different Gods for different people.
 How can God be divided?
 There cannot be more than one God; otherwise all the gods will quarrel over territory and position.
 There is only one God, but He appears according to the vision of the devotee.